tasb/devops-advanced/labs/lab-02.md

 - The public IP address of the GitHub Runner VM
 - The private key of the SSH key pair

+To store the private key in GitHub Secrets, you need to encode the private key in base64.

+You can use an online tool to encode the private key in base64 like [base64encode.org](https://www.base64encode.org/).

-For the private key, let's create a new repository secret named `GH_RUNNER_PRIVATE_KEY` and paste the private key value.
+Let's create a new repository secret named `GH_RUNNER_PRIVATE_KEY` and paste the private key value encoded in base64.

 To create a secret, go to your repo and navigate to `Settings > Secrets and variables > Actions`, then click on `New repository secret`.